nasa/trick/trick_sims/SIM_sun/README.md

 ### The Simulation
 SIM_sun is a simulation of the Sun's movement across the sky.
-Given the location (latitude, longitude) of an observer on the Earth, the timezone, and a starting local time, this simulation calculates the position of the Sun in the sky over time.
+Given the location (latitude, longitude) of an observer on the Earth, the timezone (offset from UTC), and a starting local time, this simulation calculates the position of the Sun in the sky over time.

 ### Inputs
 Variable                                      | Type          |  Units